 …I’ve landed somewhere on the other side of the rainbow.

 Seriously, this story and the one that I have experienced in Greece are both about hippie lifestyle elements incorporated into our reality.
-Or, at least, they emphasize the positive effects of that amazing festival that happened almost 50 years ago.
+Or, at least, they emphasize the positive effects of that amazing festival that happened half a century ago.

 THE SHORTEST POSSIBLE ”HOW TO GET THERE” INSTRUCTION